Biuuu2309/Hand-Tracking/Hand rotate image/README.md

     Then Hand rotate 90 deg

 Left - 45 deg
-    If 17 compare left side or equal with 0
+    If 2 compare rihgt side or equal with 0
     Then Hand rotate -45 deg

 Left - 90 deg